Dark side street, taste of rain in the air

 I nodded.
 It was clear now.
 Someone was over there that shouldn’t be, and when the raid came knocking — just a routine inspection, they’d say — then that person or persons unknown would get hustled out, through a tunnel and across the street to the safe house.
-From there they could watch in safety, nobody the wiser, until the heat went away, trusting in secrecy and a blocked-off front door.
+From there they could watch all they liked with nobody the wiser, and wait in comfort until the heat went away, trusting in secrecy and a blocked-off front door.
 Unless, of course, the cops knew another way in.

 But someone that careful wouldn’t have only one way in and out.
-Time to be useful.
+Time to make myself useful.

 “You’ve got someone at the back exit, right?”

 “Back exit?
 There is no back exit!”

 “Wanna bet?”
 I asked.
 I grinned at him.
 This was pure bluff, but what the hell — what did I have to lose?